anthonydugois/hector-benchmarking/README.md

 ### Installation

 The benchmarks are meant to run on the Grid'5000 testbed (https://www.grid5000.fr/w/Grid5000:Home), which is a French experimental platform.
+Unfortunately, the benchmarking software **cannot** be run on a different platform, as the deployment process is tied to the Grid'5000 API.
 We detail the procedure below to get access to Grid'5000:

 1. Request an account here: https://www.grid5000.fr/w/Grid5000:Get_an_account.
 Follow the provided guidelines, i.e., request a free Open Access account, mentioning in the *Intended usage* form that you plan to use Grid'5000 to reproduce